psholma/psholma.github.io/_pages/research.md

 $$
     \mathcal{L}(\boldsymbol{z}, \lambda ) = -\frac{1}{2}\sum_{i=1}^N \sum_{j=1}^N \sum_{k=1}^N\bigg\{\bigg[ \frac{d_{ijk}-\hat{f}(\boldsymbol{z})}{\lambda}\bigg]^2 - z_{ijk}^2\bigg\},$$

-where we assume a Gaussian likelihood.
+where we assume a Gaussian likelihood with \\(\lambda\\) as our noise parameter and a Gaussian white noise field as our prior.

 In the flow chart below we see the rough idea of how the algorithm works.
 We start by generating a sample \\(\boldsymbol{x}\\) from our generative model, we run it through the simulation and then compare the result with the target data.
 Then, we adjust based on the above loss function.
-However, given that the simulation is non-differentiable, we replace the simulation with a machine learning model that emulates the gravity model, specifically an architecture known as a U-Net that makes use of convolutional layers and has been proven to be accurate at picking out features at different scales.
+However, given that the simulation is non-differentiable, we replace the simulation with a machine learning model that emulates the gravity model.
+More specifically, we use an architecture known as U-Net, which makes use of convolutional layers and has been proven to be accurate at feature extraction at different scales.
 With this machine learning surrogate model, we can effectively explore the parameter space due to the differentiability.

 <!--![flowchart](/images/flowchartVI.png#size)-->